September 28, 2021 | Alumni

 Back then, American photographer Mary Beth Heffernan launched PPE Portraits to help Ebola health-care workers create smiling faces to wear on their gowns.
 In early 2020, when the COVID-19 pandemic arrived in Canada, McGill University graduate student Adamo Donovan adopted the initiative, providing free PPE Portraits for health-care workers at McGill-affiliated hospitals.
 Both Gregory and Ramendra know Donovan from their undergraduate degrees at McGill.

 “Adamo reached out to us last August,” says Ramendra, “and asked if we would be interested in expanding this project to Toronto.
 With three other U of T medical students, first-year Daamoon Ghahari and second-years James Sanayei and Kenneth Williams, we brought this project to Toronto and have been working on it ever since.”
+With the success of the project, the Toronto team recruited two more University of Toronto medical students, Michelle Elle and Zoe Thompson, later in the year to help.

 The PPE Portraits concept is very simple—a smiling, laminated photograph attached to the worker’s scrubs.
 “They’ve been shown to be sanitizable and reusable,” says Gregory.
 “It becomes second nature: you come out of the patient’s room and you clean your hands, your stethoscope and your portrait.”